dem1995/machine-learning/extra_pages/naive_bayes/README.md

 ![A graphic describing Bayes' theorem.
 P of A given B is denoted as Posterior (for event, given evidence), P of B given A is denoted as Likelihood (of evidence, given event), P(B) is denoted as Prior (for event), and P(B) is denoted as Normalization (probability of evidence)](bayes_theorem_graphic_v2.png)

-We're interested in what the probability of some outcome _A_ is given the evidence _B_ we're seeing - to find this, we multipy our _prior_ belief of the outcome A_ by the likelihood of the evidence_ B we're seeing if we assume the outcome _A_ is the case.
+We're interested in what the probability of some outcome _A_ is given the evidence _B_ we're seeing - to find this, we multipy our _prior_ belief of the outcome A _by the likelihood of the evidence_ B we're seeing if we assume the outcome _A_ is the case.
 The division by the probability of our evidence _B_ occurring is relevant for obtaining our actual posterior probability (our prediction), but as we shall see in a bit, for some applications is largely irrelevant.
 ## Naïve Bayes Classifier
+### Probabilistically
+### Classifier

 # Acknowledgements
 Credit to Dr. Robert Kübler at [A Gentle Introduction to Bayesian Inference](https://towardsdatascience.com/a-gentle-introduction-to-bayesian-inference-6a7552e313cb) for the carnival/funfair setting for explaining Bayesian thinking.